 But life wasn’t always this way.

 His future used to be blighted similarly to the neighborhoods he’s now helping rebuild.
 Surrounded by gangs and a part of one by age 12, he felt trapped in a cycle that’s all too familiar in his neighborhood.
-Years past and slowly something started to click for Juan.
+Years passed and slowly something started to click for Juan.

 “As the years went by I started to realize that my life was going in circles.
 It was just the same thing over and over.
 I needed a change; well actually I needed to change.”